davisbuilds/productivity/README.md

 # productiv
-A collection of one pagers, templates, and productivity tips I have compiled across the interwebs.
+A collection of one pagers, templates, and productivity tips.